vapoursynth/vapoursynth/doc/pythonreference.rst

 VapourSynth Structure
 #####################

-Most operations in the VapourSynth library are performed through the core object.
+Most operations in the VapourSynth library are performed through the singleton core object.
 This core may load plugins, which all end up in their own unit, or namespace, so to say, to avoid naming conflicts in the contained functions.
 For this reason you call a plugin function with *core.unit.Function()*.

 All arguments to functions have names that are lowercase and all function names are CamelCase.
 Unit names are also lowercase and usually short.
-This is good to remember.
+This is good to remember as a general rule.

 Slicing and Other Syntactic Sugar
 #################################